 Compact MixerIn recent years a number of small mixers have become available.
 They have a wide range of features and prices, and varying levels of quality.
 A few notable ones are listed below.

-- Pros: 8 channels, mutes, panning, 2 aux sends, separate phones and main outs, power for 8 Volcas, battery powered, same size as Volca
+- Pros: 8 channels (2 of them stereo), mutes, panning, 2 aux sends, separate phones and main outs, power for 8 Volcas, battery powered, same size as Volca

 - Cons: no longer available